What do fruit flies look like?

 Quickly remove overripe fruits and vegetables from your home.

-Pick up fallen fruits and vegetables from gardens; make sure that compost bins have lids on them.
+Pick up fallen fruits and vegetables from gardens, and make sure that compost bins have lids on them.

 Professional fruit fly control

-To find out how Quik-Kill Pest Eliminators solves fruit fly infestations, please give us a call or fill out our online form and we’ll reach out to discuss the fly issue more in depth.
+To find out how Quik-Kill Pest Eliminators solves fruit fly infestations in homes and businesses, please give us a call or fill out our online form and we’ll reach out to discuss the fly issue more in depth.
+Reach out to us today!